SheHired/.github/profile/README.md

 ## Overview

-SheHired is a hiring platform dedicated to empowering women by providing career coaching, resume services, and industry insights to support their job search and professional growth.
+SheHired empowers women by providing career coaching, resume services, and industry insights to support their job search and professional growth.

 ## Our Services